Editorial Policies

 Peer Review Process

-International Journal of Cyber and IT Service Management (IJCITSM) utilizes Single-blind Review Process for each submitted paper.
+International Journal of Cyber and IT Service Management (IJCITSM) utilizes Double-blind Review Process for each submitted paper.
 Please see Editorial and Publishing Cycle for detail on our Peer-Review Policy.

 No